MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-isdefaultsavelocation.md

 ---
-Description: 'The optional Boolean &lt;isDefaultSaveLocation&gt; element specifies whether the location described in the search connector should be used as the default save location.
-This element has no child elements and no attributes.' ms.assetid: '4a33f411-d71e-41d3-b5fd-018a92dceeac'
+Description: The optional Boolean &lt;isDefaultSaveLocation&gt; element specifies whether the location described in the search connector should be used as the default save location.
+This element has no child elements and no attributes. ms.assetid: 4a33f411-d71e-41d3-b5fd-018a92dceeac
-title: 'isDefaultSaveLocation Element (Search Connector Schema)'
+title: isDefaultSaveLocation Element (Search Connector Schema) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # isDefaultSaveLocation Element (Search Connector Schema)